-In March 2003, Marriott sold its subsidiary, MSLS, to Sunrise.
-Sunrise s annual rent to us for the 14 properties it leases is \$31.5 million, or 18% of our total annualized current rents; this rent is guaranteed by Marriott.
-Sunrise announced that it would restate its 2005 financial statements, but has not filed its restated Annual Report on Form 10-K for the year ended 2005 with the SEC, and has not filed its Quarterly Reports on Form 10-Q for 2006.
+In March 2003, Marriott sold its subsidiary, MSLS, to Sunrise sannual rent to us for the 14 properties it leases is \$31.7 million, or 16% of our total annualized current rents; this rent is guaranteed by Marriott.
+Sunrise has not filed its Annual Report on Form 10-K for the years ended 2006 and 2005 with the SEC, and has not filed its Quarterly Reports on Form 10-Q for 2007 and 2006.
 It is uncertain when these financial statements will be filed or what impact the restatement will have on Sunrise s operations.
-If Sunrise is unable to successfully operate the communities it leases from us, Sunrise may become unable to pay rents due to us.
+If Sunrise is unable to successfully operate the communities it leases from us, Sunrise may become unable to pay rent due to us.